redkite-labs/redkitecms-docs/cookbook/change-slot-content-dinamically.rst

         }
     }

-As you can see, an **AlSlotContent** object is instantiated, then both the content and the slot name are set and, at last, the replace method is called.
+As you can see, an **SlotContent** object is instantiated, then both the content and the slot name are set and, at last, the replace method is called.

-This function must return an array, then the base class will traverse it to perform the operation specified by the AlSlotContent, in this specific case the content contained into the **top_section_2** slot is replaced by the one defined in the AlSlotContent object.
+This function must return an array, then the base class will traverse it to perform the operation specified by the SlotContent, in this specific case the content contained into the **top_section_2** slot is replaced by the one defined in the SlotContent object.

 Sometimes it could be useful to inject content into a slot instead of replacing the existing one: in this case just call the **inject()** method instead of the **replace()**.